Running the Reality Kernel to ask, of a scene, what is out there.

 The Limager does not capture a static image.
 It performs adaptive probing.
 Adaptive probing means that later probes depend on earlier observations.

 The original experiments trained the Limager from labels.
-By default, and as first implemented, the Limager was bootstrapped by spraying projections across the whole scene and reconstructing the illuminated volume, in the manner of a primitive neural radiance field.
-That early reconstruction was cruder than a full neural radiance field, but it gave the optimisation a starting model of the scene to refine.
+By default, and as first implemented, the Limager was bootstrapped by spraying projections across the whole scene and reconstructing the illuminated volume, in the manner of a simplified neural radiance field.
+That early reconstruction was coarser than a full neural radiance field, but it gave the optimisation a starting model of the scene to refine.

 From there, the Limager's labels and outputs were trained against one of two kinds of target.
 The target could be inferred, by applying another method to the same scene, such as a reconstructed 3D model, a neural radiance field, or a depth map.
 Or it could be known, such as ground-truth classifier labels.

 Gen II (under exploration).
-Where enough Reality Kernels operate simultaneously, the optimisation can instead be trained by reinforcement learning against reality, for example against identity classifiers.
+Where enough Reality Kernels operate simultaneously, the optimisation can instead be trained by reinforcement learning: the agent controls probe selection, and its reward is downstream task performance measured against the co-observing kernels' recorded responses, for example the accuracy of identity classifiers scored on those responses.
 The filings also describe, as a non-limiting objective, selecting probes to maximise information gain about the scene, written I(S;Y), the mutual information between scene variables and the recorded output.

 In every case, the label source and estimator in use are recorded in the protocol digest, so a perception run states how it was trained.